panitsasi/5GC-Bench/README.md

 ## 11) Control-Plane Experiments (Service Chains)

-For service chain stressing, we used gNBSIM, a UE/RAN emulator that includes standards-compliant procedures and can be driven at configurable rates and numbers of users.
-The following components are integrated with OAI and have been validated:
+For service chain stressing, we used gNBSIM, a UE/RAN emulator that includes standards-compliant procedures such as:

 1. **Registration**
 2. **UE-initiated PDU Session Establishment**